• Views 901

 • Teachers should remember that there is no right or wrong way to read a wordless book.
 Each child will have their own interpretation of the story.

-• Students should be familiar with concepts such as pollination, bees' role in ecosystems, and the decline in bee populations.
+• Students should be familiar with concepts such as pollination, the role of bees in ecosystems, and the decline in bee populations due to pesticides and pollution.

 Differentiation